(Click on + for prices and bookings)

 We then set off on an afternoon boat cruise in Chobe National Park.
 Exploring Chobe by boat is famous for producing birding specials like Long-toed and Wattled Lapwings, Rufous-bellied Heron, Goliath Heron, and Slaty Egret.
 Waterbirds are very common, and we expect to see good numbers of Black Heron, African Openbill, Yellow-billed, Saddle-billed, and Marabou Storks, Spur-winged Goose, African Spoonbill, and African Sacred and Glossy Ibises.
 Common Greenshank, Marsh, Wood, Common, and, if we are lucky, Green Sandpipers patrol the bank.
 Boat cruises in Chobe regularly produce brilliant sightings of African Elephants coming to the river to drink and swimming across to the islands, Hippopotamuses in big numbers, big herds of African Buffalo, Red Lechwe, Waterbuck, and predators like Lion and African Wild Dog.

-Before dinner we will search the floodplains and the lodge’s garden for Swamp and Fiery-necked Nightjars, African Wood Owl, Barred and Pearl-spotted Owlets, and Spotted Eagle Owl
+Before dinner we will search the floodplains and the lodge’s garden for Swamp and Fiery-necked Nightjars, African Wood Owl, African Barred and Pearl-spotted Owlets, and Spotted Eagle Owl

 Overnight: Chobe Savanna Lodge